Navigation Drawer (side menu) in Android Studio | Jetpack Compose

 3. Defining the Adapter with the options structure

-Once the elements to be used in the Activity have been referenced, it is now possible to create the options menu from an options structure such as a List or Array and establish them in the ListView (Navigation Drawer) through an Adapter:
+Once the elements to be used in the Activity are referenced, it is now possible to create the options menu from an options structure such as a List or Array and establish them in the ListView (Navigation Drawer) through an Adapter:

 listView.setAdapter(new ArrayAdapter<String>(this,